jmeggitt/gc_api/README.md

 A trait based `Rust` API for a generic garbage collector.
 This project currently exists to formulate what such an API might look like while supporting a wide range of garbage collector types/implementations.

+**This crate is still underdevelopment.
+Any feedback or pull requests would be appreciated.**

 ## The Safety Issue
 How can some pointer `Gc<T>` to an element within the heap be used safely?
 The problem has two parts:
 - Ensure `Gc<T>` either does not outlive or is not used beyond heap lifetime